kkestell/blink-comparator/README.md

 $ systemctl --user start bc.timer
 ```

+### Lingering

-"Lingering" is a systemd feature that allows the systemd user instance to start running right after boot and keep running even after the user logs out.
-Normally, the systemd user instance is started when a user logs in and stopped when their last session ends.
-However, with lingering enabled, the systemd user instance will remain running in the background, ready for the next user to log in.
+By default, systemd user instances are started when a user logs in and stopped when their last session ends.
+However, to ensure that Blink Comparator is always running, even when no user is logged in, you can enable "lingering" for the current user:

-This feature is useful in situations where a service or a daemon needs to be constantly running, regardless of whether a user is logged in or not.
-By enabling lingering for a specific user, you ensure that the necessary background processes are always running, even if no user is currently logged in.

 ```console
 $ loginctl enable-linger $(whoami)
 ```

 ### Check status

+To check the status of the service and timer, run the following commands:

 ```console
 $ systemctl --user status bc.timer